FACTBOX-Republicans vying to take on Obama in 2012

-Oct 18 Republican U.S. presidential hopefuls meet at Sands Expo Convention Center in Las Vegas on Tuesday for the eighth debate in their race for their party's nomination to challenge President Barack Obama in 2012.
+WASHINGTON Oct 11 Republican presidential hopefuls meet at Dartmouth College in New Hampshire on Tuesday for the seventh debate in their race for the nomination to challenge President Barack Obama in 2012.

 Here is a look at the candidates: